 Energy is the ability to do work and work is the transfer of energy from one form to another.
 In practical terms, energy is what we use to manipulate the world around us, whether by exciting our muscles, by using electricity, or by using mechanical devices such as automobiles.

-Energy comes in different forms – heat (thermal), light (radiant), mechanical, electrical, chemical, and
+Energy comes in different forms – heat (thermal), light (radiant), mechanical, electrical, chemical, and nuclear energy.

 Various Forms of Energy